 These in-person visits will be with taxpayers who have formerly received notifications regarding tax debt but failed to reply.
 If you think the IRS has tried to contact you previously about non-filed years, you need to act exceptionally fast to secure a tax debt attorney as there may be an impending visit to your home or office.

 The IRS has harsh penalties for not only those who fail to file their tax returns but especially those who have disregarded repeated efforts to contact them and inform them of their obligations.
 A skilled tax attorney can contact the IRS and other tax agencies and try to alleviate any damage you might have done.

 Contact an Experienced Tax Debt Attorney in Orange, California, for Help with Unpaid Taxes

 The IRS is intent on bringing high-income non-filing taxpayers into compliance with their tax requirements.
 Neglecting to file your tax return can be a criminal offense that might involve steep penalty fines and jail time if the matter is not swiftly resolved.
 If you’re considered a high-income earner and have failed to file a tax return for at least one year, you should partner with a knowledgeable tax debt attorney like Attorney Becky Rose Sebastian at Morgan Sebastian Law.

 Morgan Sebastian Law is a tax debt law firm in Orange, California, representing taxpayers in all 50 states before the IRS.
 With extensive experience negotiating with federal and state tax agencies, she can help you reach the best resolution possible with your tax liabilities.
-To speak with Becky about your tax debt, call (877) 223-6605 to schedule a free consultation or complete our contact form.
+To speak with Becky about your tax debt, call (877) 223-6605 to schedule a consultation or complete our contact form.